momentohq/client-sdk-rust/README.md

 <br/>

-## Preview Features

-This SDK contains APIs for interacting with collection data structures: Lists, Sets, and Dictionaries.
-These APIs are currently in preview.
-If you would like to request early access to the data structure APIs, please contact us at `support@momentohq.com`.

-**Note that if you call the List, Set, or Dictionary APIs without first signing up for our early access preview, you the calls will result in an `Unsupported operation` error.**

 ## Getting Started 🏃

 ### Requirements

-- A Momento Auth Token is required, you can generate one using the [Momento CLI](https://github.com/momentohq/momento-cli)
+- A Momento Auth Token is required, you can generate one using the [Momento Console](https://console.gomomento.com)

 <br/>